williamvongphan/softdev/17_clisql/howto_sqlite3-shell-basics.md

 ### Prerequisites:
 * SQLite3 installed on your computer
 * Willingness to learn (!)
+* A good markdown renderer (this document doesn't look nice when raw)

 ### Pathway to Success
 Open up your terminal and type `sqlite3`.
 You should see something like this: